AleMorro/budget-app/README.md

 The application allows for 3 main sections:
 1. Home: presents a dashboard that summarizes the total value of various transactions.
 It is possible to filter the various cards to filter the results by time order (current Day, Month, Year)
 2. Incomes: presents a screen where there is a form to enter the various information of the transaction you want to register.
-Below that is shown a report of all previous entries, which can always be filtered by current month, day, or year.
+Below that is shown a report of all previous entries, which can always be filtered by current month, day, or year
 3. Expenses: same Incomes organization

 The application features other screens that have not yet been developed, such as Budget and Wallets.